IPCV/soccer_action_spotting/README.md

 ## Citation

+The paper is available as an [arXiv report](https://arxiv.org/abs/2211.12334).
 If you use this code, please cite the following paper:

 Alejandro Cartas, Coloma Ballester, and Gloria Haro.
 "A Graph-Based Method for Soccer Action Spotting Using Unsupervised Player Classification" ACM MMSports Workshop (2022).